 Cost burden data shows many owners and renters in Nahant struggle to afford housing.
 A total of 648 households in Nahant are cost burdened (2016-2020 ACS).
-13 295 of these households are severely cost burdened, spending 50% or more on housing costs.
+17 295 of these households are severely cost burdened, spending 50% or more on housing costs.
 Out of 1,372 owner-occupied households, 497 (36%) are cost burdened.
 Of 334 renter-occupied households, 151 (45%) are cost burdened.
-14 This data demonstrates cost burden is more prevalent for renters, affecting nearly half of these households, but is also affecting over a third of owner-occupied households.
+18 This data demonstrates cost burden is more prevalent for renters, affecting nearly half of these households, but is also affecting over a third of owner-occupied households.

 The cost burden chart below shows total cost burdened households in Nahant and the context communities.
-353 cost burdened households in Nahant spend between 30-50% of their income on housing costs and 295 severely cost burdened households spend is based on the 2015-2019 ACS collection of data.
-In the demographics section, 1,723 total households are listed because this is the 2016-2020 ACS figure.
-Disparities in total households and other figures are also related to varying sample sizes and margins of error in different ACS datasets.
+353 cost burdened households in Nahant spend between 30-50% of their income on housing costs and 295 severely cost burdened households spend more than half their income on housing costs.
+Considerable rates of cost burden exist across the context communities and Nahant falls in the middle of the group.

-13 Data is provided for households where the census was able to determine cost burden status (most households in town).
+17 Data is provided for households where the census was able to determine cost burden status (most households in town).